-Two weeks ago, my husband and I were watching TV when she looked up from her Minnie Mouse Bouncer and said, “Hellooooooo.”
+Two weeks ago, my husband and I were watching TV when Little L looked up from her bouncer and said, “Hellooooooo.”
 It was more than just a noise — it truly sounded like she was greeting us.
 My husband looked at me and said, “Did she just talk?”

 We both looked at her and we said “helloooo” again.
-Little L smiled, threw her arms up in the air, and then focused on us and said it again.
-Coincidence or not, my baby girl was talking to us!
+Little L smiled, threw her arms up in the air, focused on us, and then said it again.
+Whether it was a coincidence or not, my baby girl was talking to us!

-I wanted to know more, so I did so a bit of asking around and reading on the matter, and sure enough it’s the age where babies are honing their communication skills and are more alert and attentive to your emotions and voice.
+I wanted to know more, so I did so a bit of asking around and reading on the matter, and sure enough, she’s at the age where babies are honing their communication skills and are more alert and attentive to your emotions and voice.